 Children with involved, caring fathers have better educational outcomes.
 The influence of a father’s involvement extends into adolescence and young adulthood.
 Numerous studies find that an active and nurturing style of fathering is associated with better verbal skills, intellectual functioning, and academic achievement among adolescents.”

-To summarise, children who don’t have a fatherly figure are at an disadvantage.
-Having more male child carers will give children from single parent households access to a fatherly figure that they so desperately deserve.
+To summarise, children who don’t have a fatherly figure are at a disadvantage.
+Having more male childcarers will give children from single-parent households access to a fatherly figure that they so desperately deserve.

 4. More Adventurous Activities